A line of colourful box files on a shelf.

 3. In the event such vacancy arises before the beginning of the second semester, it is expected that the position be filled at the earliest opportunity via by-election, except in exceptional circumstances.

-4. In the event of a Class Representative vacancy (including postgraduate representatives), the Education Committee shall determine how to proceed.
+5. In the event of a Class Representative vacancy (including postgraduate representatives), the Education Executive shall determine how to proceed.
 In the event of any other vacancy, the SAEC shall determine how to proceed.
 They can:

 1. Leave the position vacant until the next scheduled election.

-3. In the case of School Presidents and Language Convenors, this is the Education Committee.
+2. In the case of School Presidents and Language Convenors, a decision is made between the President of Education and Faculty Presidents.

-4. In the case of class representatives, this is the representative forum in a given school.
+4. In the case of a Postgraduate Representative, a decision is made between the School President in a given school, alongside the Postgraduate Presidents.

-5. In the event of multiple positions being co-opted at one meeting, successful candidates may not vote in subsequeny co-options but are voting members thereafter.
+5. In the event of multiple positions being co-opted at one meeting, successful candidates may not vote in subsequent co-options but are voting members thereafter.

 3. Fill the position via an extraordinary by-election

-4. In the event such vacancy arises before the beinning of second semester, it is expected that the position is filled at the earliest opportunity, except in exceptional circumstances.
+4. In the event such vacancy arises before the beginning of second semester, it is expected that the position is filled at the earliest opportunity, except in exceptional circumstances.

 11. Student Officers and Trustees